 Approach

-To tackle our scientific objectives we are using multiple approaches spanning from systems to molecules and back (see pictures below).
-We integrate this information in computational models to analyze and predict brain function and changes.
-Besides that we enjoy being puzzled every day.
+To tackle our scientific objectives, we are using multiple approaches spanning from systems to molecules and back (see pictures below).
+We are using and developing optical, electrophysiological, and computational tools to reveal how auditory cortical circuits are organized, built, and remodeled across development and aging.
+We integrate this information into computational models.

 Imaging in behaving animals can show us which neurons might be important (Francis et al. 2018, Francis et al. 2021).
 To causally link neuronal activity, we are combining in vivo 2-photon imaging with 2-photon holographic stimulation in behaving animals to probe the neural code for sound perception (see holobrain.org).